Wireless

 What is the difference between AlamoNet and AlamoGuest?

-AlamoNet Wi-Fi service is a secure wireless choice available for Alamo Colleges employees.
+AlamoNet Wi-Fi service is a secure wireless choice available for Alamo College employees.
 Your username and password and all data transmitted from your device to the wireless access point are encrypted.
 AlamoGuest is provided for Alamo Colleges students and visitors.
 AlamoGuest is an open, unencrypted network and does not require a username or password.
-You can access AlamoGuest, if you need access to college resources like email or ACES.
+You can access AlamoGuest if you need access to college resources like email or ACES.

 Is the access performance the same on the wireless network as it is on the wired network?

-You can connect from any Wi-Fi (802.11a/g/n/ac) capable device (laptop, tablet or smartphone).
+You can connect from any Wi-Fi (802.11a/g/n/ac) capable device (laptop, tablet, or smartphone).
 The wired connection will always be faster and less susceptible to outside interference than a wireless connection.

-Can I sign in with more than one Wi-Fi enabled device at a time, such as my laptop and phone?
+Can I sign in with more than one Wi-Fi-enabled device at a time, such as my laptop and phone?

 These instructions outline the general procedure for connecting to the Wireless Network.
 If the instructions do not work for you, please contact our college Helpdesk at 210-486-0777.

-Is there a charge to access our College Wireless network ?
+Is there a charge to access our College Wireless network?

 There is no cost associated with connecting to San Antonio College wireless hotspots.
-Access is available to all Alamo Colleges students, faculty and staff.
+Access is available to all Alamo Colleges students, faculty, and staff.

 When is the wireless service available for use?

 The wireless network is available 24 hours a day throughout the year except during periods of scheduled maintenance or any unforeseen network or electrical problems.
-The downtimes will be advertises in advance on the System Alerts homepage.
+The downtimes will be advertised in advance on the System Alerts homepage.

-Why does wireless work in some areas, but not in others?
+Why does wireless work in some areas but not in others?

-Wireless is not available in every area on San Antonio College campus.
+Wireless is not available in every area on the San Antonio College campus.
 Access the college Wi-Fi map to view a list of Wi-Fi Hotspot locations.

 What do I do if I am getting a bad signal strength?